dineshkushwaha18/stock-analysis-ai/README.md

 - **AI-Powered Analysis** — LLM-generated market outlook combining all signals into a decisive recommendation
 - **Technical Indicators** — SMA (20/50), RSI, MACD, Bollinger Bands with plain-English interpretations
 - **News Sentiment** — Real-time headline scraping scored by AI on a -1 to +1 scale
-- **ML Prediction** — GradientBoosting classifier predicting UP/DOWN direction with confidence scores and AUC-ROC evaluation
 - **Interactive Charts** — 3-panel candlestick + RSI + MACD via Plotly
-- **Combined Overall Signal** — Weighted aggregation of technicals, sentiment, and ML into a single bullish/bearish indicator
+- **Combined Overall Signal** — Weighted aggregation of technicals and sentiment into a single bullish/bearish indicator
-- **Explainable Predictions** — Feature importance and human-readable reasons for each prediction
 - **Follow-up Chat** — Ask the AI follow-up questions about the analysis
 - **Cloud-Ready** — Handles Yahoo Finance data quirks on cloud servers via real-time price fallback